remix-run/remix/docs/tutorials/blog.md

 }
 ```

 Hang with us for a minute, index routes can be confusing at first.
-Just know that when the URL matches the parent route's path, the index will render inside the outlet.
+Know that when the URL matches the parent route's path, the index will render inside the outlet.

 Maybe this will help, let's add the "/admin/new" route and see what happens when we click the link.